darkdataproject/hatespeechdata/README.md

 # Lists of abusive keywords

 1. __The Weaponized Word__
-   * "The Weaponized Word offers several thousand discriminatory, derogatory and threatening terms across 125+ languages, available through a RESTful API.
-Access is free for most academic researchers and registered humanitarian nonprofits."
+   * "The Weaponized Word offers several thousand discriminatory, derogatory and threatening terms across 130 languages, available through a RESTful API.
+Fees are waived or discounted for eligible academic researchers and humanitarian nonprofits."
    * Data link: [weaponizedword.org](https://weaponizedword.org)

 1. __Hurtlex__